woonsanko/hippo-davstore-demo/README.md

 #### Warning: Demo with WebDAV not working now!

     Please test it with an SFTP server for now as the demo with WebDAV is broken.
     Apache Commons VFS 2 still depends on the old Jackrabbit WebDAV library and Commons HTTP Client 3.x for the **webdav** protocol.
     However, Apache Jackrabbit WebDAV library has upgraded HttpClient to v4.x since 2.14 (ref: JCR-4065).
     So, those two no more work with each other.
-    Something to fix in Apache Commons VFS project.
+    It is something to fix in Apache Commons VFS project.

 Jackrabbit ```VFSDataStore``` (available since Jackrabbit 2.13.2) is using Commons VFS 2 to get access to various backend storages such as local file system, SFTP, WebDAV, etc.
 For more details, please read my blog post: